Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Check for a Folder Name:

-Dir() Function also can be used for checking the presence of a folder in preparation for creating a new folder in a particular location on the Hard Drive.
+Dir() Function can also be used to inspect the presence of a folder in preparation for creating a new folder in a particular location on the Hard Drive.

-The following Command checks for the presence of a particular folder on C: drive:
+The following Command checks for the presence of a particular folder on the C: drive:

 strOut = Dir("C:\Developers\Projects", vbDirectory)

-The second parameter vbDirectory tells the Dir() command, what to look for and if the folder Projects is found under the C:\Developers folder, then the folder name Projects are returned in the strOut variable, otherwise returns an empty string.
+The second parameter, vbDirectory, asks the Dir() command what to look for in the specified Path.
+If the folder Projects is found under the C:\Developers folder, then the folder name Projects is returned in the strOut variable; otherwise, it returns an empty string.

 The MKDIR Command